Love it or hate it, the Disney Dining Plan gives guests the ability to focus more on their vacation and less about food

 Be sure to find the most expensive (and most delicious) options at quick service locations so that you get your money’s worth.
 Don’t go for the salad, go for the barbecue ribs and chicken combo (Flame Tree Barbecue at Animal Kingdom)!

 4. Undertand that table service meal credits are worth $65 so maximize every dollar.

-Since you need to make the most out of $43 I recommend that you order the most expensive things on the menu.
-Or better, go to some typically expensive restaurants like ‘Ohana for dinner, Boma’s Dinner Buffet, Cinderella’s Happily Every After Dinner at 1900 Park Fare, and Akershus Royal Banquet Hall.
+Since you need to make the most out of $65 I recommend that you order the most expensive things on the menu.
+Or better, go to some typically expensive restaurants like ‘Ohana for dinner, Boma’s Dinner Buffet, and Akershus Royal Banquet Hall.

 5. Understand that snack credits are worth $6 so maximize every dollar.

 Whatever you do, don’t use your snack credits on bottled water.
 You can easily get free iced water from all quick service locations.
 I recommend you use your snack credit on something delicious and pricey like a Dole Whip Float.

-6. When in doubt, use table service for a buffet.
+6. When in doubt, use table service for a buffet or family-style restaurant.

 Buffets, especially character buffets (for dinner) are usually the most expensive restaurants.

 7. Use your table service meal credit at a character dinner.

 Character dinners are generally more expensive than other meals, including character breakfasts.
-One of the best is places to use your credit is Chef Mickey’s where an average meal costs around $43-45 a person.
+One of the best is places to use your credit is Chef Mickey’s where an average meal costs around $51 per adult and $33 per child.